 - Contribute, through the Director, to the development of the centre or service's policies.

-- Co - ordinate centre or service operations including Occupational Health and Safety, program planning, staff training.
+- The coordinate centre or service operations including Occupational Health and Safety, program planning, and staff training.

 - Coordinating the activities of more than one group;